GrazielyTukozaki/GrazielyTukozaki/README.md

 - 👋 Hi, I’m @GrazielyTukozaki
 - 👀 I’m interested in web development with focus on web apps
 - 🌱 I’m currently learning JavaScript and Angular.
 And planning to learn React and Node.
-- 💞️ I’m looking to collaborate on intermediate projects that challenged me.
+- 💞️ I'm looking to collaborate on intermediate challenging projects.
-- 📫 How to reach me, email me: hi@grazi.tukozaki.dev
+- 📫 Feel free to email me at hi@grazi.tukozaki.dev

 <!---
 A little about me: